jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 You can see the power of a single person in this pandemic.
 Will enough of us decide to wash our hands and self-isolate to "slow the curve"?

 It's an open question.
 Because we often don't think of ourselves as being "player gods."
-It's easy for regular people to forget how important their actions really are.
+It's easy for regular people to forget how important their lives really are.
 But that's the big picture.
 It's all our individual choices that make up the player god in our real-life game of civilization.

 The more individuals realize the big picture and act like their actions matter, the happier their society.
 And the job of inspiring individuals to believe in the big picture is the work of philosophy.